-Wassan Peak: (7 miles – moderate) – For those that are up for a bit of a challenge should take the hike up to Wassan Peak.
-Although it is pretty touch, it will give you 360-degree views once you reach the peak of the whole park.
+Wassan Peak: (7 miles – moderate) – For those that are up for a bit of a challenge, take the hike up to Wassan Peak.
+Although it is pretty tough, it will give you 360-degree views once you reach the peak of the whole park.

 Havasu Falls is a major destination for serious hikers.
 These beautiful blue falls cascade over 100 ft and are located in the Havasupai Indian Reservation.
 It is a 10-mile hike each way to the falls, so it is really only for experienced hikers, but hikers will be rewarded with incredible views of the sparkling pools at the base of the falls.

 Sunset Crater Volcanic Monument and the surrounding area is dotted with cinder cones and long hardened lava flows.
 These landmarks highlight the region’s explosive past that has shaped the landscape into what it is today.

 The cinder cone is about a mile at its base, with a 300-foot deep crater at its peak.
 Although Sunset Crater is the highlight, over 600 volcanoes pepper the area, with a landscape reminiscent of a moonscape.

 While there is no camping actually in the park, there are a few nearby options that will give you easy access to the area when on an Arizona road trip.
 The Bonito Campground is operated by the US Forest Service and is located just across from the Visitor Center.